frederic-perez/AmE-dictionary/data/idioms.md

 __rip-snorting mad__ Extremely angry and agitated; infuriated. _My mom was rip-snorting mad when I came home drunk at 2 AM._ _You’ve got to learn to stay out of the boss’s way when he gets rip-snorting mad like that._
 __ripen up__ To grow ripe; to become mature enough to harvest or pick. _Make sure you plant your tomatoes in a spot that gets plenty of sunshine, or else it will take a whole lot longer for them to ripen up._
 __ripped to the tits__ _adj_ (ripped off one’s ass, ripped to the nuts, ripped to the gills) Very intoxicated by drink, drugs or a combination.
-__ripple effect__ :two::hammer:
+__ripple effect__ :three::hammer:
 __rise from the ashes__ To recover after a serious failure.
 __rizz<sup>1</sup>__ _n_ Romantic appeal or charm. _A bro who has rizz._
 __rizz<sup>2</sup>__ _v_ (typically used with _up_, as in _rizz up that cutie._) To charm or seduce.
+__road ahead__
 __road to nowhere__
 __rob the till__ To steal the earnings of a shop or restaurant from out of its cash register. _Just remember, this place has insurance, so if anyone comes in with a gun looking to rob the till, you don’t offer up any resistance, OK?_ _I hear Janet was fired from her last job for robbing the till._
 __rock (one’s) world__
-__rock bottom__ :two::hammer:
+__rock bottom__ :three: The absolute lowest or worst point.
 __rock solid__
 __rock the boat__ :nine::m: To do or say something that might endanger a stable situation or upset the status quo. _None of my family members are fighting with each other right now, so please don’t rock the boat by bringing up politics or any other controversial topics._
 __rocket science__ :three: A pursuit, activity, or endeavor that requires extraordinary skill or intelligence.
 Most often used in the negative to imply the opposite. _Look, all you need to do is reformat the hard drive on your computer.
 It isn’t rocket science!_
 __rocky road__ A difficult period of time. _Bob’s been going down quite a rocky road since his divorce._
-__rocky start__ :three::hammer:
+__rocky start__ :four: A troubled, uncertain, or discouraging beginning.
 __roll (one’s) eyes__ :four: To turn one’s eyes upward or around in a circle, usually as an expression of exasperation, annoyance, impatience, or disdain. _I just rolled my eyes as my dad told another one of his corny jokes._
 __roll of the dice__ :dart: A risky attempt to do or achieve something. _The merger was their last roll of the dice, and it failed miserably._
 __roll off the tongue__ To be very easy or enjoyable to say.
 Sometimes used sarcastically to imply the opposite. _When you name your food truck, make sure it’s something that rolls off the tongue so that people will remember it._
-__roll out__ :two::hammer: __4__ _v_ To get out of bed, especially lazily or late in the morning or day. _My teenage son doesn’t roll out of bed until nearly 1 in the afternoon on the weekends._
+__roll out__ :three::hammer: __4__ _v_ To get out of bed, especially lazily or late in the morning or day. _My teenage son doesn’t roll out of bed until nearly 1 in the afternoon on the weekends._
-__roll the dice__ To take some risk on the hope or chance of a fortunate outcome. _He rolled the dice again in movie production._
+__roll the dice__ :two: To take some risk on the hope or chance of a fortunate outcome. _He rolled the dice again in movie production._
-__roll with it__ :two: To adapt to a situation despite unexpected circumstances or challenges.
+__roll with it__ :three: To adapt to a situation despite unexpected circumstances or challenges.
-__roll with the punches__ :dart::two: Cope with and withstand adversity, especially by being flexible.
+__roll with the punches__ :dart::three: Cope with and withstand adversity, especially by being flexible.
 For example, _She’d had three different editors for her book, each with a different style, but she’d learned to roll with the punches._ This term alludes to the boxer’s ability to deflect the full force of an opponent’s blow by adroitly moving his body.
 __roller coaster__ _Emotional roller coaster._
 __rolling in dough__ Exceptionally wealthy; having large amounts of money to spend. _I hear her father is rolling in dough, so I wouldn’t be too worried about her future._
 __roly-poly__ _A roly-poly hustler._
 __room to grow__ A phrase used to describe the potential for something to improve or expand in the future. _There is always room to grow._
 __root cause__ The most fundamental, central, or basic causal element of something.
 __root out__
+__rope (one) into (doing) (something)__ To persuade, entice, or enlist one to do or participate in something. _I really didn’t want to sing in the talent show, but Janet roped me into it._
 __rosy__ :two: _mod_ Good; satisfactory.
 (As a life that is seen through rose-colored glasses.) _Things are looking rosy now that the economy is improving._
+__rough sleeper__ Someone who sleeps outside at night (i.e., “sleeps rough”), usually because they have no home.
+Primarily heard in UK, Australia.
 __rough-and-tumble__ _The rough-and-tumble days the wild west._
 __roughly speaking__ Approximately. _I think we can plan on having 20 volunteers, roughly speaking._
 __round and round__ :two: (around and around) In circles.
+__round on__ To suddenly attack, berate, or show hostility toward someone, especially verbally. _I know he seems friendly, but he’ll round on you in an instant if you disagree with him._
 __round something out__
 __round the bend__ :two: Crazy, insane.
 __round the clock__ (around the clock) Nonstop. _There are sirens round the clock._